putitsimply/christian-bible-explained/jude.md

 Jude describes these people as using God’s kindness as an excuse to live in ways that hurt others and dishonour God.
 He says they talk like they belong, but their actions show something is wrong.

-In simple terms, Jude is saying: “Do not let smooth talkers pull you away from what you were taught about Jesus and a good way of living.”
+In simple terms, Jude warns readers not to let persuasive teachers pull them away from what they were taught about Jesus and a good way of living.

 ### How Jude makes his point